All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I inject these peptides myself at home?

 Yes, all three peptides use subcutaneous injections that patients can self-administer after proper training.
 Most providers offer injection instruction and supply necessary materials.
-Proper sterile technique is essential to prevent infection or injection site reactions.
+Proper sterile technique is important to prevent infection or injection site reactions.

 Are there any drug interactions I should know about?